Uncle-Taki/haoma/README.md

 ## Etymology 📜

-**Haoma** (هوما) derives from Persian Zoroastrian mythology—the divine bird of fortune and the sacred plant of immortality.
+**Haoma** (هوم) derives from Persian Zoroastrian mythology—the divine bird of fortune and the sacred plant of immortality.
 In our digital realm, it represents the transformative journey from student to cyber-guardian.

 ## Credits 🙏